 Nausea and vomiting

-The inability to extend the knee due to pain when the patient is supine and the hip and knee are flexed to 90º.
+Kernig’s sign: the inability to extend the knee due to pain when the patient is supine and the hip and knee are flexed to 90

 A positive Kernig’s sign is caused by irritation of motor nerve roots passing through inflamed meninges as they are under tension.